pinalzala/oneDrive-PHP-API-Using-CURL/README.md

-# oneDrive-PHP-API-Using-CURL
+# Microsoft oneDrive API uing CURL(PHP)
-OneDrive REST API using CURL.
-Using this API you can upload, download, rename and  create directory.
+Using this API you can upload, download, rename and create directory in microsoft oneDrive.

 System Requirements: